Privacy Notice

 We also receive personal information indirectly.
 This information is usually received from the entities that we regulate or designate and may happen in the following scenarios:

-- Conducting audits on energy suppliers or Irish Water;
+• Conducting audits on energy suppliers or Uisce Éireann

-- Energy Safety Supervisory Body (Safe Electric and RGII Scheme) activities.
-This includes applications, management of registration, certificates of completion, Notices of Hazard and Notices of Potential Hazard, Emergency Notices, audit and inspection of RECs/RGIs, complaints, investigations, changes of contractor or installer, disciplinary proceedings and information queries from the public;
+• Certain activities related to the operation of the Safe Electric and RGI schemes by the designated Safety Supervisory Body (SSB).
+This includes applications, management of registration, certificates of completion, Notices of Hazard and Notices of Potential Hazard, Emergency Notices, audit and inspection of RECs/RGIs, complaints, investigations, changes of contractor or installer, disciplinary proceedings and information queries from the public

 [1] RGII (Register of Gas Installers of Ireland); Safe Electric - RECI (Register of Electrical Contractors of Ireland).